Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Notifications about new topics were sent to all users who subscribed to specific forums
 * Fixed: Status change of topics was not working with some WordPress configurations
 * Fixed: Scroll to the editor when creating new posts
 * Fixed: Display issues with some themes